K'Andre Miller: New York Rangers (2021–2025)

 During a game against the Dallas Stars on January 12, 2023, Miller scored the tying goal with only 1 second remaining in the third period.
-He became the 4th defenseman in Rangers franchise history for the "latest game-tying goals", joining Brian Leetch (1998), Darren Turcotte (1992), and Doug Robinson (1965).
+He became the fourth player in Rangers franchise history for the "latest game-tying goals", joining Brian Leetch (1998), Darren Turcotte (1992), and Doug Robinson (1965).

 On February 26, 2023, in a game against the Los Angeles Kings, Miller received a match penalty and was ejected from the game late in the first period for spitting in the face of Kings' defenseman Drew Doughty during a scrum.
 A hearing was subsequently held with the NHL's player safety department and Miller was issued a three-game suspension for unsportsmanlike conduct.
 Miller later claimed the incident was accidental.
-Doughty said that there had been no prior interaction between he and Miller prior to the incident and stated following the game, "Whether or not he meant to do it, I have no idea.
+Doughty said that there had been no prior interaction between him and Miller prior to the incident and stated following the game, "Whether or not he meant to do it, I have no idea.
 It's a pretty big loogie on my face, so I was pretty pissed."

+Carolina Hurricanes (2025–present)

+On July 1, 2025, Miller was traded to the Carolina Hurricanes in exchange for Scott Morrow, a conditional 2026 first-round pick (top-10 protected; shifts to 2027 if in the top 10), and a 2026 second-round pick.
+Miller subsequently agreed to an eight-year, $60 million contract extension with Carolina.

+On October 9, in his debut with Carolina, Miller scored two goals in a 6–3 win against the New Jersey Devils.

 International play

-Miller's role in the NTDP allowed him to represent the United States at a number of international under-18 ice hockey tournaments, beginning with the 2016 World U-17 Hockey Challenge.
-He appeared in six games and recorded one assist for Team USA, who finished the tournament in fifth place.
-Two years later, he appeared with the United States team at the IIHF World U18 Championship, helping take the team to a silver-medal finish with one goal, two assists, and a +4 rating in seven games.
+Miller's role in the USA Hockey National Team Development Program allowed him to represent the United States at a number of international under-18 ice hockey tournaments, beginning with the 2016 World U-17 Hockey Challenge.
+He appeared in six games and recorded one assist for the United States, who finished the tournament in fifth place.
+Two years later, he appeared with the United States team at the 2018 World U18 Championships, helping take the team to a silver-medal finish with one goal, two assists, and a +4 rating in seven games.

-After aging out of under-18 tournaments, Miller represented the United States junior team at back-to-back IIHF World Junior Championships (WJC).
-At the 2019 tournament, Miller received limited ice time as he attempted to play through an illness that swept through the team, but he had one assist and a +1 rating through six games, and although Team USA lost to Finland 3–2 in the championship match, Miller earned another silver medal.
-The following year, Miller served as an alternate captain for Team USA and logged the highest number of minutes of any American defenseman, but after losing 1–0 to Finland in the quarterfinals, the United States failed to medal at the WJC for the first time in five years.
+After aging out of under-18 tournaments, Miller represented the United States junior team at back-to-back World Junior Championships (WJC).
+At the 2019 tournament, Miller received limited ice time as he attempted to play through an illness that swept through the team, but he had one assist and a +1 rating through six games, and although the United States lost to Finland 3–2 in the championship game, Miller earned another silver medal.
+The following year, Miller served as an alternate captain for the United States and logged the highest number of minutes of any American defenseman, but after losing 1–0 to Finland in the quarterfinals, the United States failed to medal at the World Juniors for the first time in five years.